Skip to Main Content

 The URL resource type allows you to display a link to a webpage on your Moodle module.
 Ensure that you are linking to a page that is not restricted and is open to students.
 For example:

 • Students will not be able to view a link to a resource on a Moodle module that they are not enrolled on.
 Creating links to resources in different Moodle modules is not a recommended method of displaying and presenting content to students.
+Remember that you may be able to access a module that your students cannot.

 • Title your URLs with descriptive titles.